Nonfunctional Turf Irrigation Ban

 Upcoming Changes in Landscaping Regulations

-In September 2023, legislation prohibiting the use of potable water for the irrigation of non-functional turf on commercial, industrial and institutional (CII) properties passed the State Senate.
+In September 2023, legislation (AB 1572) prohibiting the use of potable water for the irrigation of nonfunctional turf on commercial, industrial and institutional (CII) properties passed the State Senate.
 This regulation applies to turf (mowed grass) that is decorative and has no other functions, such as recreation.
-This includes turf located on road medians, outside businesses and in neighborhood entrances and sign areas that is not used for recreation.
-This ban is a step by the legislature to help California move towards achieving urban water use regulations and water use efficiency standards.
+This includes turf located in road medians as well as turf outside businesses and in neighborhood entrances and sign areas that is not used for recreation.
+This ban is a step by the legislature to help California move towards achieving urban water-use regulations and water use efficiency standards.

 The irrigation ban does not apply to: